New York Roads - NY 10

 Both sides of the modern historic sign (oxymoron, anyone?) on the south side of the bridge, which spans the West Branch of the Delaware River.

 More scenery, NB from there.

-  US 10 skips a few states and shows up in Cobleskill, but there never was a US 145.
-Both NY, of course.
+US 10 skips a few counties and shows up yet again in Cobleskill.
+There never was a US 145 in any state, so this is a NY route, of course.

 Still more at the northern end of the multiplex, SB and NB.

 Original traffic signal in Canajoharie, SB at the intersection shown in the second photo.
 Back in the day, signals were constructed in the centers of intersections, with traffic passing around.
 Evidently the street was widened here, though, so the light's now offset, forcing traffic further to the right.

 NB at NY 5S in downtown Canajoharie.
 There's a more interesting angle on the NY 5S page, linked below, but you can at least see the signal hoods that are far too long.